 List all your vendors/suppliers, for both goods and services.
 This includes everything from the cloud services providers to the company that sends you office products to any raw materials supplier you work with.

 Review your list to identify the cybersecurity risks of each company.
-If you don’t have a complete in-house IT team then this is something you’ll probably have to outsource to an IT partner.
-EB Solution has 10+ years of experience in cybersecurity and has helped many companies to review their vendor’s security.
-Contact us today to determine how much your vendor’s security puts you at risk as one of their customers.
+If you don’t have a complete in-house IT team then this is something you’ll probably have to outsource to an IT partner like EB Solution.
+We have more than a decade of experience in cybersecurity and has helped many companies to review their vendor’s security.

 It’s generally a good idea to come up with some minimum security requirements that you can use as a benchmark when choosing a vendor.
 One way to make this easier is to use an existing data privacy standard as one of the requirements.